xpladev/evm/precompiles/bank/README.md

 ### Token Resolution

-The precompile resolves native Cosmos SDK denominations to their corresponding ERC-20 contract addresses through the `x/erc20` module's token pair registry.
+The precompile resolves native Cosmos SDK denominations to their corresponding ERC-20 contract addresses through the `x/erc20` module's token mapping registry.
-Only tokens with registered token pairs are returned in query results.
+Only tokens with registered token mappings are returned in query results.

 ### Decimal Precision